 \[ \begin{align} \newtilde{m}_i\sigma_{j, k}n_jn_k\newoverline{v_{\text{rel}}}\left(j, k\right)P_{j, k}. \end{align} \]

-Furthermore, a negative proportion of the swelling strength must also be taken into account, which occurs because particles of their original condensate class are lost when they combine with other particles.
+In addition, a negative contribution to the source term must be included, since particles are removed from their original condensate class when they merge with other particles.
 This leads to

-Decay processes are now being investigated.
-The following applies to the change in particle density $n_j$ due to decay
+We now consider decay processes.
+The following holds for the change in particle density $n_j$ due to decay:

 \[ \begin{align} dn_j = -n_j\lambda_jdt\Leftrightarrow\frac{dn_j}{dt} = -\lambda_j n_j, \end{align} \]

-here $\lambda_j$ is the decay constant.
-The product of the decay is a particle of class $k$ and one of class $l$ with probability $Z_{j, k, l}$; the normalization applies here
+Here $\lambda_j$ is the decay constant.
+Let the decay product be, with probability $Z_{j, k, l}$, one particle of class $k$ and one particle of class $l$; the normalization is

 \[ \begin{align} 1 = \sum_{k}\sum_{l\leq k}^{}Z_{j, k, l}, \end{align} \]

-where $Z_{j, j, l} = Z_{j, k, j} = 0$, that is, the product of a decay must not be equal to the reactant.
-Positive and negative terms must be taken into account for each condensate class $i$, so that:
+where $Z_{j, j, l} = Z_{j, k, j} = 0$, i.e. the product of a decay must not be identical to the reactant.
+For each condensate class $i$, positive and negative terms must again be included, so that

 Finally, phase transitions are discussed.
-These can take place in two ways.
+These can occur in two ways.

 \[ \begin{align} \rho_{g\left(i\right)}\left(t\right)\Delta V + m_i = \rho_{g\left(i\right)}\left(t + \Delta t\right)\Delta V. \end{align} \]

-Here $g\left(i\right)$ is the condensate class that arises from $i$ through growth.
-This follows
+Here $g\left(i\right)$ denotes the condensate class that arises from $i$ through growth.
+It follows that

 \[ \begin{align} \frac{\partial\rho_{g\left(i\right)}}{\partial t} = \frac{1}{\Delta V}\frac{dm_i}{dt}\eqqcolon \newtilde{q}_{v, i}''. \end{align} \]

-This is initially confusing because condensation on particles $i$ changes the density $\rho_{g\left(i\right)}$; This results from the fact that no new particles of class $i$ are formed during this type of phase transition.
-In the case of evaporation or sublimation one obtains
+At first sight this is confusing, because condensation onto particles $i$ changes the density $\rho_{g\left(i\right)}$; this results from the fact that this type of phase transition does not create new particles of class $i$.
+In the case of evaporation or sublimation, one obtains

 \[ \begin{align} \frac{\partial\rho_{d\left(i\right)}}{\partial t}\eqqcolon\newtilde{q}_{i, v}'', \end{align} \]